-A provision of £189,000 is required to cover the Authority's liability with regard to outward transfers from the Firefighters' Pension Scheme before 1 April 2006.
-All transfers since 1 April 2006 are processed through the Pension Account and therefore have no impact on the Authority's finances.
+A provision of £189,000 was required to cover the Authority's liability with regard to outward transfers from the Firefighters' Pension Scheme before 1 April 2006.
+The provision has been used to meet these costs.

 A provision was required in respect of current and former retained firefighters who suffered unfair treatment compared to wholetime firefighters.
-Payment has been made but a provison is still required relating to the tax liabilities of the payments.
-There is also a contingent liability relating to retained firefighters who were unfairly treated in relation to pension rights.
+Payment has been made and the provision is no longer required.

 A provision has been made for the Authority's share of outstanding Business Rates appeals.
 This is based on the latest list of outstanding rating list proposals provided by the Valuation Office Agency, taking into account factors such as the settled claims history, changes in comparable hereditaments, market trends and other valuation issues, including the potential for certain proposals to be withdrawn.
 The provision is split between the six unitary councils of Berkshire, the Government and the Fire Authority.
-The Authority's share of the provision is 1% and amounts to £284,000.
+The Authority's share of the provision is 1% and amounts to £511,000.